LelioH/LelioH/README.md

 👨🏻‍💻 Currently working as a FrontEnd Developer

-📓 Also working on my Final Paper at UFF (http://www.uff.br/) in Brazil to graduate in Computer Science
+📓 Also working on my Final Paper at UFF (http://www.uff.br/) to graduate in Computer Science

 <!---
  👯 I’m looking to collaborate on ...